dsasidharannair/TIF_Demographic-IPRO/README.md

 - Have TIFs helped low-income communities?
 - Does TIF district demographics determine whether funds are transferred (in or out)?
 - Does TIF district demographics determine how much property tax is extracted?

+## Results and Conclusions Summary
+This section will highlight our most notable results.
+This will include statistical analysis of the relationship between TIF transfers, TIF fund allocation, race/ethnicity, income level, and property value.

 ## Sources
 This section will cite all sources we have used for this project